-- ► The definitions of consent (in the context of sexual activity), domestic violence, dating violence, sexual assault and stalking, as those terms are defined in Georgia; - Safe and positive options for bystander intervention that may be carried out by an individual to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than that individual; - Ways to reduce the risk and recognize the warning signs of abusive behavior and how to avoid potential attacks; - ▶ Procedures victims should follow if a sex offense, dating violence, domestic violence, sexual assault or stalking has occurred; - ▶ Procedures for School disciplinary action in cases of alleged domestic violence, dating violence, sexual assault or stalking;
+- The definitions of consent (in the context of sexual activity), domestic violence, dating violence, sexual assault, and stalking, as those terms are defined in Georgia. - Safe and positive options for bystander intervention that an individual may carry out to prevent harm or intervene when there is a risk of domestic violence, dating violence, sexual assault, or stalking against a person other than that individual. - Ways to reduce the risk and recognize the warning signs of abusive behavior and how to avoid potential attacks; - Procedures victims should follow if a sex offense, dating violence, domestic violence, sexual assault, or stalking has occurred. - Procedures for School disciplinary action in cases of alleged domestic violence, dating violence, sexual assault or stalking;

-- ▶ How the School will protect the confidentiality of victims, including how publicly-available recordkeeping will be accomplished without the inclusion of identifying information about the victim, to the extent permissible by law; - Written notification of students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims, both on campus and in the community; and - ▶ Written notification of students and employees about options for, and available assistance in, changing academic, living, transportation, and working situations, if requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to the Department of Public Safety or local law enforcement, or neither.
-MSM is obligated to comply with such a request in terms of what is reasonable.
+- How the School will protect the confidentiality of victims, including how publicly available recordkeeping will be accomplished without the inclusion of identifying information about the victim, to the extent permissible by law; - Written notification of students and employees about existing counseling, health, mental health, victim advocacy, legal assistance, and other services available for victims, both on campus and in the community; and - Written notification of students and employees about options for, and available assistance in, changing academic, living, transportation, and working situations, if requested by the victim and if such accommodations are reasonably available, regardless of whether the victim chooses to report the crime to the Department of Public Safety or local law enforcement, or neither.
+MSM is obligated to comply with such a request regarding what is reasonable.

-A person who becomes a victim of or a witness to sexual harassment, sexual violence or a sex offense should report the misconduct to the Department of Public Safety, the Dean of Student Affairs, or the School's Title IX Coordinator (or deputy), and do the following:
+A person who becomes a victim of or a witness to sexual harassment, sexual violence, or a sex offense should report the misconduct to the Department of Public Safety, the Dean of Student Affairs, or the School's Title IX Coordinator, and do the following:

-- ► Go to a safe place as soon as possible (i.e. a friend's home, the Department of Public Safety, a station of a local law enforcement agency, etc.). - Preserve any evidence as would be necessary to prove sexual harassment or sexual assault, or in obtaining a protective order or a no-contact order.
-Do not wash, shower, bathe, use the toilet or change clothing.
-Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries. - ▶ Call the appropriate law enforcement agency.
+- Go to a safe place as soon as possible (i.e., a friend's home, the Department of Public Safety, a local law enforcement agency station, etc.). - Preserve any evidence as would be necessary to prove sexual harassment or sexual assault or to obtain a protective order or a no-contact order.
+Do not wash, shower, bathe, use the toilet, or change clothing.
+Examples of such evidence include clothing worn during the incident, including, but not limited to, undergarments; sheets, bedding, and condoms, if used; a list of witnesses with contact information; text messages, call history, and social media posts; and pictures of any injuries. - Call the appropriate law enforcement agency.
 If the incident occurred on campus, contact the Department of Public Safety as soon as possible by calling (404) 752-1794 or (404) 752-1795.
 If the attack occurred off campus, call the law enforcement agency having jurisdiction where the attack occurred, such as the Atlanta Police Department.
-MSM will also assist a victim in notifying the appropriate law enforcement authorities if the victim so requests. - ► Get medical attention.
-If called, the Department of Public Safety will assist the victim with medical attention that will include collecting any evidence. - Talk to a counselor.
-The victim may contact MSM Counseling Services at (404) 752-1778 or the Title IX Coordinator (or the Deputy Title IX Coordinator) to obtain resources for victims of sexual crimes.
+MSM will also assist a victim in notifying the appropriate law enforcement authorities if the victim so requests. - Get medical attention.
+If called, the Department of Public Safety will assist the victim with medical attention, including collecting evidence. - Talk to a counselor.
+The victim may contact MSM Counseling Services at (404) 752-1778 or the Title IX Coordinator to obtain resources for victims of sexual crimes.
 The victim also has a right to have an advocate and support person present at the hospital, doctor's office, or urgent care unit for examination.